 Whitworth has used his shareholdings to agitate for change at companies such as ITT Corp.
-(ITT) and defense contractor L-3 Communications Holdings Inc. (LLL), pushing for improvement at those two businesses before they announced spinoffs in 2011.
+(ITT:US) and defense contractor L-3 Communications Holdings Inc. (LLL:US), pushing for improvement at those two businesses before they announced spinoffs in 2011.
 Hewlett- Packard Co.
-(HPQ) appointed Whitworth to its board last year after he accumulated a stake in the computer maker.
+(HPQ:US) appointed Whitworth to its board last year after he accumulated a stake in the computer maker.

 The investor increased his holding in Purchase, New York- based PepsiCo to 4.76 million shares at the end of the year from 3.25 million shares as of Sept.
 30, according to filings yesterday.
 The value of the March stake was calculated using PepsiCo’s closing price of $67.85 yesterday.

 The stock rose 1.2 percent to $68.63 at 9:32 a.m.
 New York time.
 It had gained 2.3 percent this year through yesterday, while larger rival Coca-Cola Co.
 (KO:US) increased 9.4 percent.

 Chief Executive Officer Indra Nooyi is working to boost U.S. beverage sales and regain market share from Coca-Cola, the world’s largest soft-drink maker.
 Profit this year will decline about 5 percent on a constant-currency basis, PepsiCo has said.